Judge gives more time for Purdue Pharma settlement talks

 A group of 45 parents whose children died of opioid overdoses wrote a letter last week to the nine attorneys general who were challenging the settlement asking for them to say publicly where they stand on it now.
 The Associated Press obtained a copy of the letter.

 The parents, all residents of states where the attorneys general were previously holding out, said that if the deal falls apart, it could mean there are no other funds earmarked for victims of the crisis.
-Other opioid settlements, the $26 billion worth of deals finalized last week involving drugmaker Johnson & Johnson and distribution companies AmerisourceBergen, Cardinal Health and McKesson, do not have any provision for payments to victims.
+Other opioid settlements, including the $26 billion worth of deals finalized last week involving drugmaker Johnson & Johnson and distribution companies AmerisourceBergen, Cardinal Health and McKesson, do not have any provision for payments to victims.

-“Please don’t prolong this painful chapter for us and let’s begin the work of compensating the victims and saving lives,” they parents said in the letter.
+“Please don’t prolong this painful chapter for us and let’s begin the work of compensating the victims and saving lives,” the parents said in the letter.

 Suzanne Domagala, of Millville, Delaware, just wants to see the Sacklers pay as much as possible, saying that giving them immunity from further lawsuits seems outrageous.

-Her son, Zach, a Marine Corps reservist, became addicted after injuring his should during boot camp.
+Her son, Zach, a Marine Corps reservist, became addicted after injuring his shoulder during boot camp.
 When he died in 2017, she said she didn’t have the money to bury him and it took a few years before she could afford a headstone.

 “That’s why when you’re looking at the costs of these things, money is such a trivial thing, but it’s the only way to exact any justice,” she said.